TF2SR/TF2SR-Wiki/docs/knowledge-base/glossary/TITANFALL 2 Speedrun Glossary.md

 **Anderson 1/2** \-
 Refers to either the first or second “Anderson Rooms” that break up the level where Anderson’s hologram logs play out.

+**Blender** \-
+An elaborate setup for building up pre speed when exiting Anderson 2.

 **Cryostorage** \-
 The section right before Hell Room with a number of tight jumps and corners.